BassardF/profile-matcher/README.md

 * Pretty small service -> Flask
 * RDB but easy to use -> SQLite
-* ORM to avoid hand made SQL -> SQLAlchemy
+* ORM to avoid hand-made SQL -> SQLAlchemy
 * JSON serialization for the fun (overkill here) -> Marshmallow

 ## DB